 - Ronoji Dachi (“L” Stance)

 - Seisan Dachi (Universal Stance or Fighting Stance)

 You will notice in the above depictions that the torso remains quite erect in each stance.
 Students will want to notice if they lean in any particular direction and work to correct their posture.
-It is important that a stance can be performed with near perfect posture because this will be when you are the most structurally sound.
+When first learning stances, students should perform each new stance with near-perfect posture because this will be when you are the most structurally sound.
 This does not mean that is how the stance should always be performed, but if the student can adopt a nearly ideal posture then he or she should be able to perform the stance in any reasonable position or alignment.
 They will also understand how best to adopt a stance when they wish to be as immovable as possible (within the inherent limits of that specific stance).

-The above diagram is from our Yellow Belt Student Manual in which each stance is defined in specific and substantial detail.
-More advanced stances are defined in the relevant student manual for the rank at which the stance is studied.
+The above diagram is from our Yellow Belt Curriculum Course in which each stance is defined in specific and substantial detail.
+More advanced stances are defined in the relevant course for the rank at which the stance is studied.